ieee0824/gopenai-api/README.md

 	org := "org-id"
 	const funcName = "weather"

+	// generate function call function
 	mf, err := api.NewFunction(
 		funcName,
 		"",
-		weatherAPIReq{},
+		// If you specify a response structure, it will dynamically generate an openai request. weatherAPIReq{},
 	)
 	if err != nil {